 As a result of the issue, people doing exactly 150 minutes of physical activity were classified as fairly active, rather than active.
-This means the figures published to date have under-reported the number of people who are active by a relatively small amount.
+This means the figures published previously under-reported the number of active people by a relatively small amount.

-This was a technical problem and doesn’t impact or affect the quality of the data we collected, nor how we processed that data.
+This was a technical problem with the software used for the analysis – which is now resolved – and doesn’t impact or affect the quality of the data we collected, nor how we processed that data.

-Revising the results will involve making relatively small changes to the activity figures, but the overall participation patterns will be unaffected.
+There have been small changes to the activity figures previously stated, but the overall participation patterns are unchanged.